-A futuristic handcycle designed and created at Plymouth University will be embarking on a quest to enter the record books later this year.
+A futuristic handcycle designed and created at University of Plymouth will be embarking on a quest to enter the record books later this year.

 Mechanical and composites engineers are currently finalising their Human Powered Vehicle (HPV) which they hope will set a new arm-powered speed record in the Nevada desert in September.